whose head was covered by a green jacket.

-The defense also tried to present evidence of a similar attack on another woman, K.C.
-That attack occurred on June 25, 1995, just a few weeks after J.D. was attacked and just four blocks away.
-The attacker entered through a previously damaged window.
-He wore a hood and possibly a mask, and carried a butcher knife.
+The defense also tried to present evidence of a similar attack on another woman, K.C. which took place June 25, 1995, just a few weeks after J.D. was attacked and just four blocks away.
 The defense argued that the attacks were similar enough to suggest that the same man committed both assaults.
 The judge refused to allow that evidence as well.

 Scheidell testified and denied the attack.
 He said he knew the bathroom window was unlocked because he had helped J.D. paint the bathroom and he had purchased chain locks for the window, but had not yet installed them.
 He said he saw J.D. at the Chancery the night before and that they decided he would give her a wake-up call.

 On October 11, 1995, the jury convicted Scheidell of attempted sexual assault and armed burglary.
 He was sentenced to 25 years in prison.